 The Group presents non-controlling interests in its consolidated statement of financial position within equity, separately from the equity of the owners of the parent.
 The Group attributes the profit or loss and each component of other comprehensive income to the owners of the parent and to the non-controlling interests.
-The proportion allocated to the Bank and non-controlling interests are determined on the basis of present ownership interests.
-The Group also attributes total comprehensive income to the owners of the Bank and to the non-controlling interests having a deficit balance.
+The proportion allocated to the Bank and non-controlling interests are determined based on present ownership interests.
+The Group also attributes total comprehensive income to the owners of the Bank and to the non-controlling interests even if this results in the non-controlling interests having a deficit balance.